 Riding the low rider

-Stock shocks on the low ride are pretty good, even though I know they will be the first thing to be replaced.
-Even though fast corners when encountering bumps in the road, the Dyna doesn’t wallow around like models of old and really it’s only on sharp bumps you feel the rear bottom out.
-If you just cruise around on weekends an neither go fast or long, the stocks suspension will never be an issue for you.
+Stock shocks on the low rider are pretty good, even though I know they will be the first thing to be replaced.
+Even though fast corners when encountering bumps in the road, the Dyna doesn't wallow around like models of old and really it's only on sharp bumps you feel the rear bottom out.
+If you just cruise around on weekends and don't ride fast or long, the stocks suspension will never be an issue for you.
 But if you do ride fast, long or two up often you will want to switch this out.
-As of now, HD does stock their own ‘premium ride’ shocks which are no doubt better than stock.
-I haven’t tried them yet so I can’t comment.
+As of now, HD does stock their own 'premium ride' shocks, which are no doubt better than stock.
+I haven't tried them yet, so I can't comment.

 Overall though the low rider is quite swift, easy to ride and makes you feel like a total badass.
 Especially when you pull up at the lights next to a Vespa rider who is convinced he's going to see you off at the lights.